Towards Efficient Certification of Maritime Remote Operation Centers: Authors' Biographies

-In this paper, we laid first steps towards building a hazard database for shore-based ROCs.
+In this paper, we laid first steps towards building a hazard database for certification of shore-based ROCs.
 Based on a generic MASS-ROC functional architecture we derived three different categories of hazard sources while identifying SOTIF as a relevant, complementary category.
-We then performed a preliminary suitability analysis which HARA methods may adequately cover the derived categories.
+Moreover, we performed a preliminary suitability analysis of HARA methods which may cover these categories.

 Regarding future work, conducting a HARA for a concrete shore-based ROC by combining adequate techniques will enable the initial build-up of safety artifacts for the envisioned Hazard-DB.